BaluDataScientist/find-default-prediction-of-credit-card-fraud/README_find_default-Jupyter.md

 ### Key Files and Directories

 #### data:
-The data/processed-data folder contains the processed files such as X_train, y_train, etc., which are loaded at the beginning of the second and third notebooks.
+The data/processed-data folder contains the processed files such as X_train, y_train, etc., are saved as a .joblib file which are loaded at the beginning of the second and third notebooks.
+Large files are not getting uploaded in github.
+One of the large file X_train_smote_v1.joblib is uploaded in the Google Drive and it can be accessed at link https://drive.google.com/file/d/16k4OhswVwlpXO8YOVf2cgDQPAXQ_HWow/view?usp=sharing

+Ensure this file is downloaded and included in the data/processed-data folder along with other file you get from github.

 #### models:
 The models folder contains trained models (pre & post hyperparameter tuning) and the Json file containing metrics of every model.
 The scaler file amount_scaler.joblib is used to fit the training data is saved here.